0mega28/OS/README.md

 # Create an OS from scratch

- I have always wanted to boot OS from scratch.
-In this project we are bootstraping kernel via a simple boot sector which switches to 32-bit protected mode from 16-bit real mode and loads the kernel into memory and then calls the kernel code.
+ - I have always wanted to boot OS from scratch.

+ - In this project we are bootstraping kernel via a simple boot sector which loads the kernel into memory, then loadg gdt and switches to 32-bit protected mode from 16-bit real mode and then calls the kernel code.

+ - Kernel sets up the interrupt descriptor table, initializes timer and keyboard interrupt.

 <br/>